openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/extension/access_rules.md

 }
 ```

 Similar to the export of extensions, importing extensions does not require explicit `import` statements.
-To import all accessible extensions, one only needs to import the extended type, interfaces, and generic constraints (if any).
+Importing the extended type, interface, and generic constraints automatically imports all accessible extensions.

-As shown in the following code, in `package b`, importing `Foo` alone is sufficient to use the function `f` from the corresponding extension of `Foo`.
+As shown in the following code, in `package b`, importing `Foo` alone allows the use of the `f` function from its corresponding extension.

-For interface extensions, simultaneous import of the extended type, extended interfaces, and generic constraints (if any) is required for usage.
-Therefore, in `package c`, both `Foo` and `I` need to be imported to use the function `g` from the corresponding extension.
+For interface extensions, importing the extended type, the interface, and any generic constraints (if any) is required to use the extension.
+Thus, in `package c`, importing both `Foo` and `I` is necessary to use the `g` function from the corresponding extension.

 <!-- run -access_rules4 -->
 <!-- cfg="-p a --output-type=staticlib" -->